acetic acid

 Importance

-Present in all beers.
+H2 S is present in all beers.
 Concentrations vary considerably from beer to beer.
-Off-flavour in most beer styles.
-Signature flavour character in Burton ale.
+H2 S is an off-flavour in most beer styles.
+It is a signature flavour character in Burton ale.

 CAS registry number